cn-uofbasel/ccn-lite/doc/README-nfn.md

 To do this NFN handles three different cases:
         * The data are stored in the cache.
         * The computation can be executed on the location where the data are stored.
-        * The computation can only be executed on the location where the function is stored (the function cannot be transfered over the network, e.g. for security reason)
+        * The computation can only be executed on the location where the function is stored (the function cannot be transferred over the network, e.g. for security reason)

 Additional only computations on data are forward into the network, since for other computation it usually is faster to compute them locally.